 We’d been in the new house (in a completely new area) a week or so when I took a call from the paediatrician.
 He told me Jude’s blood test results were in and they showed that he had a duplication on chromosome 15, otherwise know as Inv Dup 15 or Idic15.
 This was all total gobbledygook to me.
 ‘Sorry, which chromosome, what does that mean?
 I don’t really understand’.
 The line was bad, as was the timing as my mum had just arrived at our house to visit, the kids were tearing around making lots of noise, and I didn’t really take in what he was saying.
 “I’ll put it all in a letter to you”, he said.
 And with that, we were left with my scribbled message on a bit of paper which I put to one side and didn’t dwell on too much.
 There was so much going on having just moved house, trying to sort schools and nurseries etc… I’ll wait for the letter I thought.

 Well, about a week or two later, I was at work on a cloudy October Monday morning.
 I’d had a missed call from Ben on my mobile, then another.
 I popped out of the office quickly to call him back and my day (life) took a huge turn for the worse.
 He said, through tears, I’ve just received the letter about Jude, and I’ve been looking up his condition online.
 He was crying.
 A lot.
 He said “basically it’s all our worst nightmares come true”.
 I started crying too.
 Then when I got back to my desk I started googling it.
 Well, quite frankly everything I read was just like a punch in the face.
 I felt sick.
 Like a dark cloud had just moved in across any positive light I had seen up until this point.
-Anyone who is a parent will probably be able to understand how devastating it was to read the following conditions relating to your child:
+Anyone who is a parent will be able to understand how devastating it was to read the following conditions relating to your child:

 - Hypotonia (floppiness or unusually low muscle tone) in newborn babies

-- Delay in reaching ‘milestones’
+- Delays in reaching ‘milestones’

 - Variable disabilities in learning and motor development.